 7. Ahead of the competition

-Your website will progress in leaps and bounds compared to the tosh sites of your competitors, framing you as the obvious pick for industry leader.
+Your website will progress in leaps and bounds compared to the tosh sites of your competitors, framing you as the obvious pick for an industry leader.

 8. Quickly implemented